At a Glance

 South Hills Village T Station

-Park here and ride the T light rail directly to Allegheny Station (North Shore) or downtown.
+Park here and ride the T light rail directly to North Side Station (North Shore) or downtown.
 The T runs through a free fare zone downtown.
 About 35 minutes.

 Multiple stations along the T line with paid parking lots and free street parking nearby.
 Closer to downtown than South Hills Village.